 Aside from the Steading and Home Farm, there are a number of other enterprises supported across the estate.
 Farming, forestry, energy generation, environmental and community projects, housing, and fishing are a few.
 You can read more about many of these on other pages of this website.

 Alasdair and Panny have brought up three children at Logie; Emma, Alec and Fred.
-Emma teaches in Kenya and came home during her 2016 Easter holiday to marry George in the first family wedding at Logie in a generation.
-Their daughter Sophia, born in May 2017, is the very latest addition to the family.
-Freddie is an accountant living in London with his wife Eleanor and son Arthur.
+Emma came home from 10 years teaching in Kenya in 2016 to marry George in the first family wedding at Logie in a generation.
+They now live in the borders with their daughter Sophia and son Rory, who was born in August 2018 and is the very latest addition to the family.
+Freddie lives with his wife Eleanor and sons Arthur and Kester in Oxfordshire.
 In 2013 Alec, his wife Jo and their daughter Juno returned to live and work on the estate.
-In 2014 their second child Maxim was born here, and in 2016 Angus, their third.
-Now, from Mrs Sandy Laing down to her great-grandchildren Juno, Max and Gus, we are four generations of Sir Alexander’s descendants here at Logie.
+Their sons, Maxim and Angus, were then born here in 2014 and ’16.
+Now, from Panny and Alasdair down to their grandchildren Juno, Max and Gus, we are three generations of Sir Alexander’s descendants currently here at Logie.